 What drone is right for you?

 We hope the above information helped you identify the right category of drone for your needs, but we totally understand if you are still on the fence about your purchase.
-We’ve got a couple resources that might help you dive deeper into your research:
+We’ve got resources that might help you dive deeper into your research: